 - Address: Ardersier, Inverness, Scotland, IV2 7TD

-- Admission: Adults - £8; Concessions & Children - £6.50, Family tickets available.
-Tickets are available to book online
+- Admission: Tickets are available to pre-book online

 Aspiring historians will love the next spot on our list.
-Sitting on the peninsula jutting out into the Moray Firth, Fort George is an 18th-century fortress with quite the history.
-Built in the aftermath of the Jacobite rising of 1745, the historic building is now open to the public and regularly hosts historical re-enactments.
-A fascinating combination of educational and fun, Fort George is playing host to a Viking invasion this half term!
+Sitting on the peninsula jutting out into the Moray Firth, Fort George is an 18th century fortress with quite the history.
+Built in the aftermath of the Jacobite rising of 1745, the historic site is now open to the public.
+A fascinating combination of educational and fun, Fort George could allow you to experience a Viking invasion this half term!

 Fort George is an educational and exciting day out for holidaymakers visiting Nairn Lochloy this May Half Term.
 Not to mention the 20-minute drive from Nairn through the highland countryside to Fort George, which is definitely one of the most beautiful journeys you can do this summer.